aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 KBA
 Security awareness

-## Skills Demonstrated - explain these to me!
+## Skills Demonstrated - must be rewritten, too

 - **PowerShell exposure:** used and tested PowerShell commands such as `Get-CimInstance`, `Get-NetIPAddress`, and `Out-File`.
 - **Automation thinking:** automated repetitive collection of support-relevant system metadata.